spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Backup Locations

-Creating the backup location is same for both cluster and workspace backup.
+Creating the backup location is identical for both cluster and workspace backup.
 AWS S3 and other S3 compliant object stores such as MinIO are currently supported as backup locations.
 These locations can be configured and managed from the 'Settings' option under 'Project' and can be selected as a backup location while backing up any cluster in the project.

 The following details are required to configure a backup location:

 * Location Name: Name of your choice.
 * Location Provider: AWS (This is currently the only choice on the UI.
 Choose this option when backing up to AWS S3 or any S3 compliance object store).
 * Certificate: Required for MinIO.
-* S3 Bucket: S3 bucket name that must be pre-created on the object store.
+* S3 Bucket: S3 bucket name must be pre-created on the object-store.
 * Configuration: region={region-name},s3ForcePathStyle={true/false},s3Url={S3 URL}.
 S3 URL need not be provided for AWS S3.
 * Account Information - Details of the account which hosts the S3 bucket to be specified as Credentials or STS.
   * Credentials - Provide access key and secret key.
   * STS - Provide the ARN and External ID of the IAM role that has permission to perform all S3 operations.
-The STS role provided in the backup location should have a trust setup with the account used to launch the cluster itself and should have the permission to assume the role.
+The STS role provided in the backup location should have a trust set up with the account used to launch the cluster itself and should have the permission to assume the role.
 * Spectro Cloud mandates the AWS S3 Permissions while users use the static role to provision worker nodes.

 #### AWS S3 Permissions